 A taxpayer who receives only Class A employment income and/or Class A retirement income is generally not required to file an annual individual income tax return.
 Employers are required to withhold income taxes at source on a monthly basis, finalise their employees' tax liability, and file the final tax settlement receipt with the tax authorities no later than 10th of March of the following year.
 On the other hand, the employers are not required to withhold Korean taxes at the time of payment of Class B income; however, the individual is required to declare this income annually and pay income taxes thereon on a voluntary basis.

 Alternatively, the individual may elect to pay Class B income taxes through a licensed taxpayers’ association, which collects and remits such taxes on a monthly basis.
-Taxpayers who join such an association are eligible to receive a 10% credit of income tax payable.
-According to the tax reform proposal, the credit rate will be decreased to 5% on the employment income incurred after 1 January 2019.
+Taxpayers who join such an association are eligible to receive a 5% credit of income tax payable.

 In case where an annual tax return is required, the relevant taxes shall be paid with the return due by 31 May of the following year.